Stories

 Skipjack survivor

 I spent time with Capt.
 Barry Sweitzer and his crew aboard the Hilda M. Willing, one of the few remaining working skipjacks on the Chesapeake Bay.
-Skipjacks are sailboats that use dredges to harvest oysters.
 These boats won’t be working the bay in another 10 years and I felt privileged to tell this story, this bit of history.
-I also shot photos for a slideshow.
-PDF version.
+(2011) PDF version.

 Fort Meade environmental problems